Sergiovan/Islang/README.md

 Blocks also have internal properties that affect how they are shown in the console.
 They can be modified using the [block keywords](#block_keywords).
 These are:
 - Name: The name the block will show in the console, if not set, the block's name will be the name you gave it in the program.
 - Appear chance: The chance the block and blocks belonging to this block will appear when showing the program.
-As mentioned, it can also be specified when declaring the block, in parenthesis: `location name(50%):`
+As mentioned, it can also be specified when declaring the block, in parenthesis: `location name(50%):`.
+The default is `100%`, or to always appear.
 - Color: The color the block and the associated strings will show on the console.
+The default is the console's default color.

 ### Operators
 Islang has a bunch of operators, so for convenience I'll divide them in 3 categories: Boolean operators (which return a boolean), List operators (which operate on list) and other operators (Whose function is different from the others)